 Our ability to receive and fulfill orders promptly and accurately is critical to our success and largely depends on the efficient and uninterrupted operation of our computer and communications hardware and software systems.
 We may experience periodic system interruptions that impair the performance of our transaction systems or make our website inaccessible to our customers.
 These system interruptions may prevent us from efficiently accepting and fulfilling orders, sending out promotional emails and other customer communications in a timely manner, introducing new products and features on our website, promptly responding to customers, or providing services to third parties.
 Frequent or persistent interruptions in our services could cause current or potential customers to believe that our systems are unreliable which could cause them to avoid our website, drive them to our competitors and harm our reputation.
-To minimize future system interruptions, we must continue to add software and hardware, improve our systems and network infrastructure to accommodate increases in website traffic and sales volume, and replace aging hardware and software.
+To minimize future system interruptions, we must continue to add software and software.
 We may be unable to promptly and effectively upgrade and expand our systems and integrate additional functionality into our existing systems.
 In addition, upgrades to our system may cause existing systems to fail or operate incorrectly.
 Any unscheduled interruption in our services could result in fewer orders, additional operating expenses, or reduced customer satisfaction, any of which would harm our business, financial condition and operating results.
 In addition, the timing and cost of upgrades to our systems and infrastructure may substantially affect our ability to maintain profitability.